 North Carolina Online Poker

-Additionally, people in North Carolina can legally play online poker on social and sweepstakes sites such as Global Poker.
+The online option comes via social and sweepstakes sites such as Global Poker.

 This page contains information about the current legal poker options in North Carolina as well as what might come next with regard to online poker in the state.